How Europe Works: Institutions & Law in the EU (ILEU)

 The course programme also includes:

-- Academic support program: Study visits to (political) institutions
+- Academic support programme: Study visits to (political) institutions

 Proof of English proficiency (TOEFL ibt 90 or equivalent) is required.

-The International Office team offers participants a wide variety of optional cultural and social events in Berlin and surrounding area about twice a week.
-This may include visits to UNESCO World Heritage sites (Museum Island in Berlin, Castles and Gardens in Potsdam), Berlin Wall Museum and Holocaust Museum, excursion to the Memorial Sachsenhausen, a boat trip, Beach Bar, and many other activities.
+The International Office team offers participants a wide variety of optional cultural and social events in Berlin and the surrounding area about twice a week.
+This may include visits to UNESCO World Heritage sites (e.g. the Museum Island in Berlin and castles and gardens in Potsdam), the Berlin Wall Museum and Holocaust Museum, or other leisure activities such as beach volleyball, a boat tour and a trip to a beer garden.

 - 60 contact hours business course incl. academic support program